tux-tech-tips/linux-sandbox/README.md

 Currently only arch is available for linux sandbox but in the future other distros will be available.
 <p><B>Important:</B></p>
-Also Extract the tar.gz file from the releases to your home folder. (/home/username)
+Also Extract the tar.gz file from the releases to your home folder. (/home/username) move install.sh and sandbox to your home directory as well run install.sh